bijoutrouvaille/fireward/readme.md

 Unlike in Firebase Realitime Database, optional types differ from `null`s.
 Optional types are indicated with a `?` before the colon in objects, e.g. `{phone?: string}`, or after the type name in tuples. _Warning_: if you are relying on TypeScript, an optional type will allow you to define keys with value `undefined`, which Firestore may reject as an error.
 Firestore has no equivalent to the JavaScript `undefined`.

-#### `const` Types
+#### `readonly` Types

-Fireward allows you to declare primitive types as `const`, as in the example above.
-A `const` field will permit being written to once, rejecting subsequent writes.
+Fireward allows you to declare primitive types as `readonly`, as in the example above.
+A `readonly` field will permit being written to once, rejecting subsequent writes.
 By design, the update will also be permitted in situations where the previous value is `null` or optional and absent.

-_Warning_: `const` current only works on primitive types.
-Marking a non-primitive as const will compile without error but do nothing.

 #### Type validation Expressions